cicc2012/Lizard/README.md

 ## Overview: Detection and Identification Workflow

-To distinguish individual lizards, we follow a two-step workflow:
+To distinguish individual lizards, we follow a two-phase workflow:

-### Step 1: Detecting the Presence of a Lizard
+### Phase 1: Detecting the Presence of a Lizard
 Before identifying an individual, the system must first detect whether a lizard is present in the image.
 This involves:
 1. **Object Detection**:
    - Use models like YOLO, Faster R-CNN, or SSD to locate lizards in the image.